 Therefore, short-term emotional outbursts have a much bigger long-term effect than you think, so be aware of them and you’ll spare yourself plenty of bad habits.

 I could’ve easily doubled all these lessons in length, simply because there are still so many examples and good points to cover.
-And I’m only touching on a small portion of the book in this summary.
+And I’m only touching on a small portion of The Upside Of Irrationality in this summary.
 Just get it!

 What else can you learn from the blinks?